 If you have a topic or project that fits within these parameters, please free to contact us to discuss whether there is a possible collaboration or service that we can provide.

 Alexander Robinson is Assistant Professor in the Masters of Landscape Architecture Program at University of Southern California.
 He has practiced widely in Los Angeles on a range of projects and scales.
-He is also the co-author of the book, Living Systems, Innovative Materials and Technologies in Landscape Architecture.
-He is also the principal of the landscape architecture and planning Office of Outdoor Research (oOR).
+He is the co-author of the book, Living Systems, Innovative Materials and Technologies in Landscape Architecture.
+Alexander was awarded the American Academy in Rome Prince Charitable Trust Rome Prize for 2016-2017.